Take a Trip to Mars in a Spaceship Running on Antimatter

 Now Sanchez dips the nose of the Redbird toward the deepest canyon on Mars, the Valles Marineris or Valley of the Mariner.
 Actually, it’s hardly a valley – 2,500 miles long, 160 miles wide and five miles deep (26,000 feet).
 It makes the Grand Canyon look like a gulley!
 (For comparison, the deepest canyons (or gorges) on Earth are some 11,000 to 19,000 feet deep.)

 Sanchez lands the Redbird as close to the canyon’s yawning expanse as possible without risking catastrophe, and then the crew deplanes through the open hatch.
 Even though the crew has seen the Valles Marineris countless times via orbital cameras and the electronic eyes of various Martian rovers, the panorama is truly spectacular.
 Awestruck, Richardson pirouettes slowly, his mouth wide open.
 Finally, Julie Lee jumps up and down and cheers joyously.
-Then she and Richardson hug each other and do a little dance, while Sanchez manages an overwhelmed shake of the head, as a tear worms down his right cheek.
+Then she and Richardson hug each other and do a little dance, while Sanchez manages an bemused shake of the head.

 THE FIRST HUMANS LAND ON MARS!

 Embedded cameras in the spacesuits and in the hull of the Redbird record the scene and then beam it to the Zephyr, which then transmits the show to Earth.
 Soon, the crew is interviewed by the media giants back home.
 But, since the transmissions take over three minutes to get from one planet to the other, this interchange is balky at best.

 The accomplishment of the crew enters the Internet in milliseconds.
 Almost as soon, employees at MINT light Cuban cigars and make toasts with expensive champagne.
 And science enthusiasts dance in the streets, while the indifferent remain in cyberspace or watch sports.